All Episodes

 They never corroborated anything.

-Uh, because at one point they say Steele gathered much of his information from government sources inside of Russia.
+Let's go to the Grassley memo that came out because at one point they say Steele gathered much of his information from government sources inside of Russia.

 And according to the law firm Perkins Coy, Mr. Steele's dossier-related efforts were funded through Fusion GPS by that law firm on behalf of the DNC and the Clinton campaign.

-Now, if it's only put in a Pfizer warrant as a footnote and doesn't mention that it it all it says is it might have political taintings of some kind, but the FBI knew otherwise.
+Now, if it's only put in a Pfizer warrant as a footnote and doesn't mention that all it says is it might have political taintings of some kind, but the FBI knew otherwise.

 They knew it was Clinton that funded it.